Michael-77cm/Weather-To-Do_List-App/README.md

 Future Enhancements:
 - Being able to create a Large number of tasks in a day
-- Having the tasks to do in a day to be in a clickable format where you can click to the next task as an added functionality and in order to be space efficient.
+- Being able to click to the next task as an added functionality and in order to be space efficient.

 ##
 ## 4. 🎨 Design / User Experience 🎨